 The amount of CalFresh benefits you can receive is based on the number of people in your household, the total amount of your household’s income, and the U.S. Department of Agriculture’s (USDA) Thrifty Food Plan.
 The Thrifty Food Plan is a government estimate of how much it costs to provide a household with nutritious, low-cost meals.

-Submit an application for CalWORKs, CalFresh, or Medi-Cal via C4Yourself® by clicking Start an Application.
+Submit an application for CalWORKs, CalFresh, Medi-Cal, County Medical Services Program (CMSP), or Disaster CalFresh via BenefitsCal by clicking Apply Now from the homepage.
 Fill out the application as completely as possible to avoid delay in processing your application.

 Staff verifies the application submitted is complete and schedules the customer for an interview to obtain appropriate non-financial/financial information and verifications to determine program eligibility.